joaotav/ibc-benchmarking/README.md

   --tx-timeout&emsp;               [Optional] Specify how many new blocks can be created before a cross-chain transfer times out (default: 25).
   --transaction-analysis&emsp;     [Optional] Enables analysis of transaction and IBC message sizes (slower).

+> [!NOTE]
-***OBS:*** --transaction-analysis is currently unavailable in favor of decreasing the overall time to complete the default benchmarking mode.
+> The option --transaction-analysis is currently unavailable as it requires additional logic that increases the completion time of default benchmarking mode given the current code structure.

 ***Example:*** ./benchmark.sh -S 'localhost:26657' -D 'localhost:36657' -u 10 -t 25 -m 20 -o 'benchmarking_test'

-### Outputs:
+## Benchmark output:
 The tool generates a file called "benchmarking_report.txt" in the specified output directory.
 This file contains a performance report generated based on the execution of the specified workload.